Skip to main content

 Back to Blog

-Product Guide7 min read
+Vape Hardware12 min read

 May 18, 2026

-White label means a manufacturer produces a stock product that any number of brands can purchase, slap their logo on, and sell.
+OEM vs ODM vape hardware means a manufacturer produces a stock product that any number of brands can purchase, slap their logo on, and sell.
 The hardware is identical across customers.
 Customization is typically limited to a printed sleeve, mouthpiece color, or branded packaging around an otherwise identical product.
 The manufacturer maintains the design, the tooling, and the production playbook.

 Private label means the manufacturer produces a product specifically designed or specced for a particular brand.
-The hardware itself may have unique characteristics — proprietary mouthpiece geometry, custom airflow architecture, exclusive ceramic formulation, or modified internal components.
+The hardware itself may have unique characteristics, proprietary mouthpiece geometry, custom airflow architecture, exclusive ceramic formulation, or modified internal components.
 The brand often has more meaningful intellectual property in the product, and the manufacturer doesn't sell that exact spec to competitors.

-White Label Cannabis Vape: The Pros and Cons
+OEM vs ODM Vape Hardware Cannabis Vape: The Pros and Cons

-White label manufacturing is the dominant model in cannabis vape today.
+OEM vs ODM vape hardware manufacturing is the dominant model in cannabis vape today.
 Most brands you see on dispensary shelves are running on white-label hardware with private branding layered on top.
 There are good reasons for that.

 • Speed to market.
 You can be in production in weeks, not months, because the hardware is already designed and tooled.